CourageResearch/db-dao-frontend/README.md

-This is a skeleton [DB DAO](https://www.dbdao.xyz) project to help get started.
-It offers create, read, update, and destroy functionality.
+This is a skeleton [DB DAO](https://www.dbdao.xyz).
+It offers create, read, and destroy functionality.

 ## Getting Started